top of page

 The Problem

-There are roughly 743 million consumer devices in the United States alone, representing emense, underutilized computing power.
-While commercial infrastructure is the traditional solution for maintaining the internet, you can't own, access or modify most of it.
+There are roughly 743 million personal devices in the United States alone.
+While commercial infrastructure is the traditional solution for maintaining internet connections, you can't own, access or modify most of it, but with each personal device comes a CPU/GPU representing immense, underutilized computing power.
+How do we use wht WE have to connect?

 Our Strategy